Keto Butter Cookies

 You can also freeze the cookie or the unbaked cookie dough.
 Thaw the cookies at room temperature the day before serving or, for cookie dough, thaw in the fridge.

-I love creating keto Christmas cookie recipes to share with family and friends and below are my favorite low-carb Christmas cookie recipes for you to try:
+I love creating Christmas cookie recipes to share with family and friends and below are my favorite Christmas cookie recipes for you to try:

-Have you made these paleo butter cookies?
+Have you made these easy butter cookies?
 Share a comment or review below to connect with me.

 Keto Butter Cookies